 For example, increasing base salaries to attract talent (Target, Bank of America, etc.), offering free mobile apps for building emotional resilience, and improving sleep habits (EY). etc.

 Online recruitment platform allows you to source and hire the best talents with less time and effort.TRY FREE TRIAL

 Near 44% of talent managers look for cloud solutions to increase efficiency and productivity (PwC)

+Do you feel to add some technology to the current trends in human resource?
 One of the key weaknesses and a bad trend in global HR is the general literacy when working with data and the ability to manage this data.
 For example, HR business partners need to better understand all the data in order to effectively implement the results of HR behavioral analysis in their organizations.

 HR managers need to be able to access dashboards and extract the necessary data to develop effective recommendations.
 Also, HR analysts will be more effective when their analysis is accompanied by business data and financial indicators.

 This is not to say that HR professionals should become experts in data collection.
 Despite the need for different data formats, data should be organized in such a way that managers spend more time applying them in practice than studying complex graphs.
 Thus, the added value of HR professionals lies in transforming insights into action so that the data is used correctly and effectively.

 Trend 8.
 Transition from DEI to DEI&B

 In a diverse workforce, performance improves by 12% and an employee’s engagement by 20% (Gartner)